tgirke/rcf/presentations/2020-12-18_Workshop/intro_linux/hpcc_linux_basics_melody.md

 - `ps aux` → displays processes of all users with all the background processes started at boot time

-## Basic Commands: Utilities Cont.
+## Basic Commands: Other Utilities

 **Which** is the correct location of my program (that is executed when you type its name in the terminal) ?